happypeter/edocs/soho.md

     - no damage to the walls
     - all the furniture parts should be easily to carry by myself
   - modular
-    - furnatures should be very modular and extensible, easy to be replaced and upgraded on part each time
+    - furnatures should be very modular and extensible, easy to be replaced and upgraded on part each time.
+I will use pipes to make the spaces restructable.
   - techy
     - have posters of github/google/code/editors , the theme is Coder's Home.
     - Unix Filesystem like org. say consider each container as a folder(a box), and tag names to it. e.g misc/ clothes/underwear/... have a beautiful filesystem hirachey so that things are easy to find. everything should have its home. everything is a box. folder should have walls(could be wall/table/phisical-box/thin-air), so that rooms won't look clustered.